Growth rates of permutation classes: from countable to uncountable: Concentration

 It may be easier to characterize the concentrated \emph{cell classes}.
 In this context we conjecture that the threshold for concentration is the growth rate $1+\varphi$.
 Note that this would be best possible because $\G_{1+\varphi}$ contains arbitrarily long alternations (Proposition~\ref{prop-bdd-alts}) and thus is not concentrated.

 \begin{conjecture} The cell class $\G_\gamma$ is concentrated if and only if $\gamma<1+\varphi\approx 2.62$. \end{conjecture}

-We settle for showing that the cell class $\G_\xi$ is concentrated.
-First we must recall a fact about $321$-avoiding permutations.
-Given any figure in the plane and permutation $\pi$, we say that $\pi$ can be \emph{drawn} on the figure if we can choose $n$ points in the figure, no two on a common horizontal or vertical line, label them $1$ to $n$ from bottom to top and then read them from left to right to obtain $\pi$.
+We settle for showing that the cell class $\G_\xi$ is concentrated, and in order to do so we must consider the geometric structure of $321$-avoiding permutations.
+Recall from the introduction that given any figure in the plane and permutation $\pi$, we say that $\pi$ can be drawn on the figure if we can choose $n$ points in the figure, no two on a common horizontal or vertical line, label them $1$ to $n$ from bottom to top and then read them from left to right to obtain $\pi$.
 The following result was first proved by Waton in his thesis~\cite{waton:on-permutation-:} while another proof was given by Albert, Linton, Ru\v{s}kuc, Vatter, and Waton~\cite{albert:on-convex-permu:}.

 \begin{proposition} The class of permutations that can be drawn on any two parallel lines of positive slope is $\Av(321)$. \end{proposition}

 We now establish that the simple permutations in $\G_{2.36}$ are concentrated (we consider their inflations separately).